-You are not required to provide an English proficiency test score if you meet one of the following exceptions.
+You are not required to provide an English language test score if

-- You have been educated in Canada and your first language is English or
+- you have been educated in Canada and your first language is English,

 You are not required to provide an English proficiency test score if your first language is not English AND your four most recent years of full-time education were taught in an entirely English-language school system either in Canada or in another country.

-- If your 4 most recent years of full-time education have been in a country other than Canada, the following conditions apply.
+If your four most recent years of full-time education have been in a country other than Canada, the following conditions apply.

 - Official transcripts indicating subjects taught, grades achieved, and language of instruction must be provided by your high school and/or post-secondary institution(s) to support your claim.

-- We will also consider official letters from your school’s principal or head of guidance verifying that all subjects (excluding language courses) are taught in English.
+- We will also consider official letters, sent directly from your school’s principal or head of guidance, verifying that all subjects (excluding language courses) are taught in English.

-- Official documents must arrive by Waterloo's document deadline.
+- These documents must arrive by Waterloo's document deadline.

-- English as a Second Language programs do not qualify you for this exemption and cannot be included in the number of years of full-time education in an English-language school system.
+English as a Second Language (ESL) programs do not qualify you for this exemption and cannot be included in the number of years of full-time education in an English-language school system.